ccsjreyes64/NotSoBasicCad/README.md

-These are my Cas assignments I've done so far.
+These are my Cad assignments I've done so far.